The Italian (Radcliffe novel): Anti-Catholicism, oppression, and women's independence

 The Italian provides an in depth look into Radcliffe's portrayal of the Catholic Church as cruel, arrogant, and corrupt.
 The character Schedoni solidifies the Church as an opposing force.
 He is murderous, manipulative, hypocritical, and above all else he represents the "un-English" way of life.
 Unlike Ellena, whom, like the rest, is Italian, and represents the ideal behavior of English women.
-She is both mental and materially independent.
+She is both mentally and materially independent.
 Ellena's clear "Englishness" separates her from the foreign background of Italy and the villainous church.
 Although the church is painted in a negative light, likely due to Radcliffe's own Protestant ideology, the convent Santa Maria del Pianto is shown as a refuge from "motherhood, wifehood, and the heterosexual lover."
 The convent provides intellectual and spiritual freedom for women.
-During the eighteenth century, women were poorly, if at all, educated.
-Women's education consisted of how to be submissive and quiet; they were taught how to disappear by physically and mentally.
-Their bodies weren’t their own.
-Men’s controlling nature forced them to remain on the edge of adolescence; they weren’t well educated, they couldn’t speak for themselves, and their appraised and glorified anorexic bodies kept them young.
-Because of this, many women failed to mature and only found strength in their creative imaginations and friendships.
 In the convent, Ellena was able to establish herself through small tasks and female connections.
 Ellena showcases the importance of the female attempts at self-definition.